Samuel Charters: Life and work

 In 2008, Charters published, A Trumpet Around the Corner: The Story of New Orleans Jazz.
-In 2014, he published The Harry Bright Dances, a short work of fiction, which he described as "a fable"; "Things to Do Around Picadilly"; and "What Paths, What Journeys: New and Selected Poems".
+In 2014, he published The Harry Bright Dances, a short work of fiction, which he described as "a fable"; Things to Do Around Picadilly; and What Paths, What Journeys: New and Selected Poems.
 That year he and his wife also established the Sam and Ann Charters Collection of Swedish Art at Augustana College in Rock Island, Illinois.

+Personal life

+Charters's first marriage, to Mary Louise Lange at the age of 20, ended in divorce.
+In 1959, he married the writer, editor, Beat generation scholar, photographer, and pianist Ann Charters (b.
+1936), whom he met at the University of California, Berkeley during the 1954–55 academic year in a music class; she is a retired professor of English and American literature at the University of Connecticut.
+The two collaborated on many projects, particularly their extensive field recordings, as in the film The Blues (1962).
+In The Day Is So Long and the Wages So Small, Charters described their musical adventures on Andros Island in the Bahamas in 1958.
+He had three children, one with his first wife, two with his second.

 Charters died at his home in Årsta, Stockholm, Sweden, on March 18, 2015, of myelodysplastic syndrome, a type of bone marrow cancer.